 Legal Aid at the Police Station

 Legal advice from a solicitor of your choice is free at the police station.
-A police officer must telephone your criminal legal aid solicitor to tell him or her that you have been arrested, and they can attend at the government's expense.
+A police officer must telephone your criminal legal aid solicitors to tell them that you have been arrested, and they can attend at the government's expense.
 The government's funding is a small fixed fee, which may be inadequate in some less serious cases to properly represent you.

-In the Magistrates Court, there is a two-stage test for whether a person qualifies for Legal Aid.
+In the Magistrates' Court, there is a two-stage test for whether a person qualifies for Legal Aid.
 Both stages must be passed, or Legal Aid will not be given.
 The duty solicitor is available at court only for individuals who qualify for legal aid, not for anyone who arrives at court needing representation.
 As with the police station, the legal aid fee payable to criminal legal aid solicitors is a small fixed fee, even for typical Magistrates' Court trials.

 Stage One - The Interests of Justice Test

 The first stage of the test to see if someone qualifies for legal aid is called the ‘Interests of Justice' test.
 To pass this stage of the test, the defendant must show that he or she is genuinely in need of legal advice.
-The Legal Aid form says that damage to one's reputation is considered, or that not understanding the proceedings without a criminal legal aid solicitor is relevant.
+The Legal Aid form says that damage to a person's reputation is considered, or that not understanding the proceedings without a firm of criminal legal aid solicitors is relevant.
 However, the reality is that usually only the possibility of a prison sentence for the offence alleged is enough to pass this stage of the test.

 In extreme cases, where the defendant is disabled, driving offences may qualify for legal aid under this stage of the Legal Aid two-stage test.
 In general, only the most serious driving offences qualify for Legal Aid.